vidux/visa_request_ui_react_native/README.md

-# Visa request ui react-native + React Navigation 5
+# Travel Visa request ui react-native + React Navigation 5

 this is a dummy visa request created using react native. this is not functional. only ui design and need to more work of ui and functions.. used react navigation 5 and redux.